cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 Example, more general case (a weighted portfolio, top 10 pools by 30-day ROA at time of writing):
 `web+cardano://stake?CRAB=30.14&MYTH=20.84&NINJA=20.04&HYPE=17.80&MARLN=16.92&KINGS=16.81&COSD=15.62&RAID3=15.32&ZOE=15.20&XORN=14.93`

+The use of the `web+cardano` protocol must remain consistent and non-conflicting with **CIP: Cardano URI Scheme** ([current draft](https://github.com/Emurgo/CIPs/blob/payment-urls/PaymentUrls/PaymentUrls.md), not yet [merged](https://github.com/cardano-foundation/CIPs/pull/30)).

 Syntax explanation (see [Wikipedia: Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)):

-* this takes protocol `web+cardano` from the Yoroi reference implementation linked below and adds an "authority" (`//stake`) to differentiate the stake pool reference(s) from a payment request URIs or references to some other Cardano resource.
+* Stake pool URI links extend the protocol `web+cardano` beyond payment links by adding an "authority" (`//stake`) to differentiate the stake pool reference(s) from a payment request URIs or references to some other Cardano resource.
 * For security the hex `pool ID` should be usable here instead of each stake pool name, although with [SMASH](https://github.com/input-output-hk/smash) currently slated for Daedalus integration this may not be necessary to avoid ambiguity.

 Syntax items, in order: